-Atom Araullo is one of the best known faces in broadcast journalism in the Philippines and has risen to prominence following his extensive coverage of forced displacement in the aftermath of Typhoon Haiyan, the strongest storm to make landfall.
-Atom was appointed as a UNHCR Goodwill Ambassador in February 2019.
+Atom Araullo was appointed as a UNHCR Goodwill Ambassador in February 2019.
+He is one of the best known faces in broadcast journalism in the Philippines and has risen to prominence following his extensive coverage of forced displacement in the aftermath of Typhoon Haiyan, the strongest storm to make landfall.

 Atom began his journey as a UNHCR Philippines’ High Profile Supporter and advocate in June 2017.
 Earlier that year fighting broke out in the southern Philippine city of Marawi, forcing 353,000 persons to flee to neighboring localities.
 In two field missions, Atom joined UNHCR’s protection monitoring activities in various evacuation centers surrounding the city.

 Following his visits, Atom made a call for help on behalf of families struggling to rebuild their lives.
 His visits also highlighted the humanitarian work of UNHCR to address urgent protection concerns of Marawi’s displaced.